Chantel Riley

-Chantel Riley (born 27 June 1986) is a Jamaican Canadian actress.
+Chantel Riley (born 27 June 1986) is a Canadian actress.

 Riley made her stage debut in 2011 playing the character of Nala in a German production of The Lion King in Hamburg.
 The following year she played the same character on Broadway.

 A move into film followed and she made her debut in the Jesse Owens biopic Race.
 TV work includes the role of Kate in Wynonna Earp and the co-leading role of Trudy Clarke in Frankie Drake Mysteries.
 In 2019, she starred in the USA Network drama series Pearson.

 She has also voice acted in the Assassin's Creed games, voicing Layla Hassan in Assassin's Creed Origins, Assassin's Creed Odyssey and Assassin's Creed: Valhalla.

-In 2016, Riley was mentioned in an episode of Impractical Jokers where fictitious claims were made about her, including that she was "pulled from the rainforest", was "infected with a disease that killed half of Brazil", and made a song named "Boom, Bap, Imma Touch It".
+In 2016, Riley was mentioned in an episode of Impractical Jokers where fictitious claims were made about her, including that she was "pulled from the rainforest", was "infected with a disease that killed half of Brazil", and made a song named "Fresh, Boom, Bap, Imma Touch It".